laravel/docs/database.md

 The `select` method will always return an `array` of results.

-You can also run a select query using named prepared statements.
+You may also execute a query using named bindings:

 	$results = DB::select('select * from users where id = :id', ['id' => 1]);

-> **Note:** You can not reuse the same named prepared statement.

 #### Running An Insert Statement